laserpants/baseline-idris/README.md

 ## Roadmap

 - [ ] Ability to take callback for custom tab completion (requires FFI support)
-- [ ] Implement more of editline's API
+- [ ] Implement more of Editline's API
 - [ ] Readline-like reverse search